themrleon/JSF2Leaf/README.md

-# JSF2Leaf
+# Overview
-This is a JSF2 component that wraps the <a href="http://leafletjs.com">Leaflet</a> map library into a single .jar library file.
-This allow a simpler way to insert maps into your application using just a tag, like any other JSF component.
-The map provider is <a href="http://www.openstreetmap.org">OpenStreetMap</a>.
+JSF2Leaf is a JavaServer Faces component that allows a simpler way to insert a map into your webpage using just a tag, like any other JSF component.
+This is possible because JSF2Leaf wraps the <a href="http://leafletjs.com">Leaflet</a> map library, using <a href="http://www.openstreetmap.org">OpenStreetMap</a> as map provider.

 ### Features
 * Simple - Just a single tag and you have a map!
-* Small - Library's size ~ 42 kb
+* Small - Library's size ~ 50 kb
-* Easy - No need to know Leaflet, javascript or any map API
+* Easy - No need to know Leaflet, javascript or any other map API

 ## Usage
 Just copy <a href="https://github.com/themrleon/JSF2Leaf/raw/master/jsf2leaf.jar">jsf2leaf.jar</a> to: